 Overview

 Quotations are price estimates provided to customers before performing work.
-They detail the cost of parts, labor, and other charges, allowing customers to approve or decline the proposed work before you proceed.Always get customer approval on quotations before performing non-emergency work.
-Quotes protect both you and the customer by establishing clear expectations about cost.
+They detail the cost of parts, labor, and other charges, allowing customers to approve or decline the proposed work before you proceed.When to Use Quotations

 Create quotations when:- Diagnostic work reveals repairs needed - Quote the repair cost after finding the problem